git-lzx-git/C/README.md

-There are some C practices.
+Here are some of my C language exercises.